Rozkipz/pokemonian/project_synopsis.md

 | weight  | int           |
 | speed   | int           |

-##### attacks
+`attacks`
 | field   | type          |
 |:--------|:--------------|
 | id (PK) | int           |
 | name    | str           |
 | type    | type_ENUM     |

-##### pokemon_attacks
+`pokemon_attacks`
 | field          | type          |
 |:---------------|:--------------|
 | poke_id (FK)   | int           |
 | attack_id (FK) | int           |
 | attack_slot    | int           |

-PRIMARY KEY (poke_id, attack_slot)
+`PRIMARY KEY (poke_id, attack_slot)`

-// As Pokemon can only have one attack in each slot, we can make the composite key based on that, with the assumption that a Pokemon can have multiple of the same attack in different slots.
+As Pokemon can only have one attack in each slot, we can make the composite key based on that, with the assumption that a Pokemon can have multiple of the same attack in different slots.

 Using a bridging table in this way allows for both Pokemon and Attacks to be created and stored only once each, and easily associated with each other using the pokemon_attacks table.